Exponential Decay of Correlations Implies Area Law: Proof of Theorem

 This difficulty is handled by exploring two ideas: The first is to apply the quantum substate theorem of Jain, Radhakrishnan, and Sen \cite{JJS07} (see also \cite{JN11} and Lemma \ref{thmsubstate} in Appendix \ref{entropies}) in order to turn the max-mutual information into a hybrid mutual information, involving both von Neumann and smooth max entropies.
 The second idea, necessary to handle the remaining gaps that might exist between von Neumann and max entropies, is to use the hypothesis of exponential decay of correlations, together with the quantum equipartition property \cite{TCR09, Tom12}, to upper bound the max-entropy by a sum of von Neumann entropies.

 We are now ready to prove Theorem \ref{maintheorempure}.
-We will make use of the three parts of Lemma \ref{bigentropiesimplycorrelations}, each in conjunction with exponential decay of correlations, as well as Lemma \ref{saturationmaxmutualinfo}, which itself is based on exponential decay of correlations, totalizing \textit{four} applications of the assumption that the state has exponential decay of correlations.
+We will make use of the three parts of Lemma \ref{bigentropiesimplycorrelations}, each in conjunction with exponential decay of correlations, as well as Lemma \ref{saturationmaxmutualinfo}, which itself is based on exponential decay of correlations, which in total amounts to \textit{four} applications of the assumption that the state has exponential decay of correlations.

 \begin{repthm}{maintheorempure} \entropybound \end{repthm}

 \begin{proof}